 The CSRD would still require limited assurance, but the Commission no longer intends to move to reasonable assurance.
 In addition, the deadline for a European limited assurance standard would be removed.

-On the CSDDD5, the Commission proposes significant changes to reduce the compliance burden on companies.
-The proposals include delaying initial application by one year, reducing the number of business partners and stakeholders to consider, and less frequent assessments.
+On the CSDDD4, the Commission proposes significant changes to reduce the due diligence requirements on companies.
+The proposals include delaying initial application by one year, reducing the number of business partners and stakeholders to consider, and less-frequent assessment.

 How can companies prepare for the changes?